-SINGAPORE - A new polyclinic being built in Ang Mo Kio will include facilities to help residents manage chronic diseases, said Health Minister Gan Kim Yong yesterday.
+SINGAPORE - A new polyclinic being built in Ang Mo Kio will include facilities to help residents manage chronic diseases, said Health Minister Gan Kim Yong on Sunday.

 The polyclinic, which will be ready by 2018, could have physiotherapy services and enhanced facilities for patients with chronic diseases such as high blood pressure or diabetes.